 Narrow color gamut, and a bit lacking in saturation.

-The Canon PIXMA MG3620 is mediocre for a small or home office.
+The Canon PIXMA MG3620 is mediocre for a small office.
 Although it produces sharp-looking documents, it prints very slowly and doesn't yield many pages from its ink cartridges.
-It also lacks an automatic document feeder and duplex scanning, which isn't ideal if you deal with multi-page and double-sided documents often.
-It doesn't feel very well-built, and it doesn't have an Ethernet port, which might be an issue for offices that rely on a wired LAN connection.
+It also lacks an automatic document feeder and duplex scanning, which isn't ideal if you frequently deal with multi-page and double-sided documents.
+It doesn't feel very well-built, and it lacks an Ethernet port, which may be an issue for offices that rely on a wired LAN connection.

 - XL and XXL ink cartridge option.